6 Easy Steps to Register A Fintech Company In Canada

 Corporation

-A corporation is a distinct legal entity from its owners, providing limited liability protection.
+A corporation in Canada is a distinct legal entity from its owners, providing limited liability protection.
 This structure is often preferred by fintech startups seeking external investment.

 Cooperative